 A Patient Journey for Breast Concerns

-Because of how common breast cancer is, women are encouraged to be ‘breast-aware’ – to know what’s normal for their breasts, to check them regularly, to take part in screenings where possible, and to see a doctor if they notice any abnormalities.
-Breast cancer is most common in older women – 80% of cases are in women aged 50 and over – but can affect women of any age, so it’s equally important for all women to monitor themselves.
+Because of how common breast cancer is, women are encouraged to be ‘breast-aware’ – to know what’s normal for their breasts, to check them regularly, to take part in screenings where possible, and to see a doctor if they notice any changes.
+Breast cancer is most common in older women – 80% of cases are in women aged 50 and over – but can affect women of any age and any breast size, so it’s important for all women to check their breasts regularly.

 The best way of detecting early-stage breast cancer is to undergo mammography screenings.
 A mammogram uses X-Rays to spot cancers that may be difficult to physically detect (if they’re very small, for example).
 In the UK, under the NHS Breast Cancer Screening Programme, women aged over 50 can take advantage of free three-yearly mammograms.
 If you receive a positive result in a mammogram, you will be referred for further testing.
-It’s worth noting, though, that only a quarter of women called back for further testing are diagnosed with cancer.
+It’s worth noting, however, that only a quarter of women called back for further testing are diagnosed with cancer.